Warhammer 40k Sisters of Battle army guide 2023

-Warhammer 40k’s Sisters of Battle are an all-female 40k army made up of zealous, power-armoured battle nuns that are the closest thing fans have to female Space Marines.
-The Adepta Sororitas star is rising, too – recently, as part of the game’s 9th Edition, they’ve received much more of a focus than in prior incarnations.
+Warhammer 40k’s Sisters of Battle are an all-female 40k army made up of zealous, power-armored battle nuns that are the closest thing fans have to female Space Marines.
+The Adepta Sororitas star is rising, too, with a massive range refresh and loads of new units in the last few years.

 If you’d rather get a high-level overview of all the game’s armies, you can check out our Warhammer 40k factions guide – or focus on the Imperial armies with our guide to the forces of the Warhammer 40k Imperium of Man.